 If you want to get more out of your Ladders account, you can spend $25 – $50 per month for their premium service, which allows you to auto-apply to jobs from your account.
 There’s even a career advice section to help you navigate the interviewing and salary process.

-20. You can earn certificates and learn skills with your student discount.
+10. You can earn certificates and learn skills.

 Many websites exist to help you continue your education and develop your professional skills.
 These offer some of the best student discounts: